EASEA/easea/README.md

 ```
 After execution, you can find in the same folder following files:
-- easea.log with metrics values and run time
 - .png - a figure of obtained Pareto Front
 - objectives - values of objectives functions